-However, the geometry of the WMNS cannot be fully understood from spectroscopic and time-resolved observations only.
-Information obtained from variability, and specifically from the QPOs, revealed that the strongest variability is associated with a harder spectral component \citep{gilfanov2003,Revnivtsev06,Revnivtsev13} originating close to the neutron star surface.
+However, the geometry of the WMNSs cannot be fully understood from spectroscopic and time-resolved observations alone.
+Information obtained from variability, and specifically from the QPOs, revealed that the strongest variability is associated with a harder spectral component \citep{gilfanov2003, Revnivtsev06, Revnivtsev13} originating close to the neutron star surface.
 Polarimetry brought a new perspective to the problem.
-For instance, it became possible to distinguish between the boundary and spreading layer emission based on the polarimetric properties of the emission, while spectroscopically they are identical.
-The boundary layer is expected to have a polarization similar to that of the accretion disk, with the polarization vector lying in the plane of the disk \citep{Chandrasekhar1960, Loktev22}, while the polarization of the spreading layer is expected to be perpendicular to the accretion disk \citep{Farinelli2024}.
-For example, the polarization angle (PA) of the bright Z-source \mbox{Cyg X-2} \citep{Farinelli23} turned out to be consistent with the position angle of the radio jet (which is likely perpendicular to the accretion disk), implying the origin of the polarization in the spreading layer or from scattering in the accretion disk wind (\citealt{2024MNRAS.527.7047T}; Nitindala et al., in prep.).
-In \citet{LaMonaca2024}, on the other hand, a significant difference between the jet position angle and the PA for \mbox{Sco X-1} has been observed which implies a more complicated geometry of the source.
-In the peculiar case of \mbox{Cir X-1} \citep{Rankin2024}, the variability of the PA with time and hardness supported the idea of a misalignment between the angular momentum of the neutron star and the binary orbital axis.
-In Z-sources \mbox{XTE J1701$-$462} \citep{Cocchi2023} and \mbox{GX 5$-$1} \citep{Fabiani23}, a significant variation of the polarization between observations in the hard and soft states suggested the change in geometry between states.
-In atoll sources \mbox{GX 9+9} \citep{Ursini23}, \mbox{4U 1820$-$303} \citep{DiMarco23}, and \mbox{4U 1624$-$49} \citep{Saade24}, the strong dependency of the PD on energy supported the separation of the spectrum into two components with the different PAs.
-These discoveries supported the study of the WMNSs and established the capabilities of polarimetric observations of these sources.
+For instance, it became possible to distinguish between the boundary and spreading layer emission based on the polarimetric properties of the emission, while spectroscopically, they are identical.
+The boundary layer is expected to have a polarization similar to that of the accretion disk, with the polarization vector lying in the plane of the disk \citep{Chandrasekhar1960, Loktev22}, while the polarization of the spreading layer is expected to be perpendicular to the accretion disk \citep{Farinelli24}.
+For example, the polarization angle (PA) of the bright Z-source \mbox{Cyg X-2} \citep{Farinelli23} turned out to be consistent with the position angle of the radio jet (which is likely perpendicular to the accretion disk), implying the polarization originated in the spreading layer or from scattering in the accretion disk wind (\citealt{2024MNRAS.527.7047T}; Nitindala et al., in prep.).
+In \citet{LaMonaca2024}, on the other hand, a significant difference between the jet position angle and the PA for \mbox{Sco X-1} has been observed, which implies a more complicated geometry of the source.
+In the peculiar case of \mbox{Cir X-1} \citep{Rankin2024}, the variability of the PA with time and hardness supports the idea of a misalignment between the angular momentum of the neutron star and the binary orbital axis.
+In Z-sources \mbox{XTE J1701$-$462} \citep{Cocchi2023} and \mbox{GX 5$-$1} \citep{Fabiani24}, a significant variation in the polarization between observations in the hard and soft states suggested a change in geometry between states.
+In atoll sources \mbox{GX 9+9} \citep{Ursini23}, \mbox{4U 1820$-$303} \citep{DiMarco23}, and \mbox{4U 1624$-$49} \citep{Saade24}, the strong dependence of the polarization degree (PD) on energy supports the separation of the spectrum into two components with the different PAs.
+These discoveries demonstrate the usefulness of using polarimetric observations to study these sources.